 Overview

-In order to enable the above use case, this contribution presents possible alternative solutions for each design goal:
+In order to enable the above use case, this contribution presents possible solutions for each design goal:

 Information indicating that the bitstream carries a depth map sequence or an alpha map sequence.

-Option 1.1: Defining a content type parameter to identify depth map and alpha map sequences in a new SEI message.

-Option 1.2: Defining code points in colour primaries for depth maps and alpha maps as colour primaries in the VUI.
+Solution: Defining code points in colour primaries for depth maps and alpha maps as colour primaries in the VUI (cf. 4.2)

 Information indicating the mapping used between the depth/alpha map (mono-channel) and the luma and chroma components.

-Option 2.1: Defining a component mapping parameter in the new SEI message.

-Option 2.2: Defining a code points in matrix coefficients for mono-channel (luma only) in the VUI.
+Solution: Defining a code points in matrix coefficients for mono-channel (luma only) in the VUI. (cf. 4.2)

 Information specifying how to interpret the sample values from the decoded pictures to reconstruct the depth/alpha maps.

-Option 3.1: New SEI messages based on the multi-layer extension but defined for the single layer context (no reuse of annexes F and G)

-Option 3.2: Modifications of existing SEI messages to be used in the single layer context
+Solution: Modifications of existing HEVC SEI messages to be allowed a single layer context (cf. 4.3)

-The remainder of this clause 4 provide specification text to support those options.
+The remainder of this clause 4 provide specification text to support those solutions.

-Options 1.1 and 2.1: Depth and alpha maps signalled as a new concept of content types

-Description

-When carrying a depth map or an alpha map sequence in a single layer bitstream, the indication of the type of sequence is lost compared to a multi-layer bitstream with auxiliary pictures type signalling, i.e. AUX_DEPTH and AUX_ALPHA.

-Additionally, depth and alpha maps are by definition mono-channel 2D arrays but the internal format of the coded video picture in the bitstream may not be mono-channel.
-When the coded picture format is multi-channel, there is a need to specify how the mapping is done between the reconstructed depth maps (mono-channel) and the decoded pictures.

-There can be different types of mapping which are:

-Only the luma component is used and the chroma components are to be discarded.

-The three components are jointly used to represent the depth map and the specific mapping needs to be specified.

-The remainder of this section provides text specification to support this signalling.

-Content type information SEI message